Have More Questions?

 Yes.
 The California Public Utilities Commission authorizes PG&E to collect fees (called public goods charges) from all customers to fund energy efficiency and renewable energy incentive programs.
 PG&E will still collect these fees and CCE customers will remain eligible for these incentives and services.

 No. RCEA does not do any residential door-to-door solicitations and will not visit your home unless you have previously scheduled an appointment with us.
 RCEA employees visiting your home or business to provide services will wear a badge identifying them as an employee.
 If you have any doubts about someone claiming to be affiliated with RCEA, please call our office at (707) 269-1700 to confirm the employee’s identity.
 There are several companies that sell natural gas that have solicited door-to-door in Humboldt County recently.
 These companies are not affiliated with RCEA in any way.
 California law (SB 656) allows for Core Gas Aggregation Service (CGAS) which allows consumers to purchase gas from third-party gas suppliers known as Core Transport Agents (CTAs).
-More information about CGAS and a list of CTAs can be found here.
+Visit PG&E’s Core Gas Aggregation page for information about CGAS and a list of CTAs.

 California Assembly Bill 117, which made community choice energy programs such as RCEA’s possible, stipulates a process of automatic enrollment, as described below.
 There are no service contracts with our program and you are under no obligation to remain with RCEA.
 You can return to PG&E at any time without penalty.